holden-nelson/dots/README.md

 # dots
-Configuration files for various pieces of my linux setup
+Configuration files for various pieces of my mac setup